Selasie5/Selasie5/README.md

 # Hi there, I'm Selasie! 👋

 Welcome to my GitHub profile!
-I'm a passionate frontend engineer with a keen interest in cloud computing.
+I'm a passionate software engineer engineer with a keen interest in cloud computing.
 I'm always excited to work on projects that solve real-world problems and make a positive impact.

 ## 🚀 About Me